PankajShegokar/LearningApacheSpark/README.md

 The tutorials assume that the reader has a preliminary knowledge of programing and Linux.
 And this document is generated automatically by using sphinx.

+BTW, I successfully brought git output format into Sphnix in this repository.
+You need to install `sphinx-to-github` and more details can be found from the following reference:

 Reference:

 - https://github.com/michaeljones/sphinx-to-github